yikuansun/sci-fi-flares/README.md

 <img src="demoflare.jpg" />*Sample was downscaled from original result.

 # Issues (for development)
-Right now there could be more flare components and better positions for the irises.
+Right now there could be more flare components and better positions for the irises.<br />
+The Photopea build is currently not functional.